 Dr. Marcy Forta EdD, MBA is a leading authority on eating disorder education, awareness, and prevention, focusing specifically on risk factors and prevention within the Jewish Orthodox Adolescent Community.
-She is the Founder & Director of Atzmi, a non-profit created to support the mental health of Jewish girls through programs that improve their self-esteem and body acceptance.
+She is the Founder & Director of Atzmi, a non-profit created to support the mental health of Jewish girls through programs that improve their self-esteem, self-compassion, and body acceptance.
 Based in Metro Detroit, she is also a Body Project Facilitator, a Certified Holistic Nutritionist, and a successful entrepreneur.

 Educators are uniquely positioned to positively influence their students, as well as to monitor for critical warning signs.
 It is imperative that educators understand eating disorders and disordered eating pathology, their risk factors, their manifestation, and what to look for in identifying issues.
 Further, educators must acknowledge and understand the role that classroom dynamics play both in creating risk and eating disorder onset, as well as how these issues can be prevented.
 These programs are imperative for anyone involved in education as they contribute not only to the much-needed awareness of eating issues, but also provide a springboard from which critical ongoing discussions are implemented.